• States

 Packing List When Experiencing Christmas Lights In Chicago

-If you are searching, here are some tips on how to pack lightly when packing when heading to Chicago Illinois.
+Here are my tips on how to pack lightly when heading to Chicago Illinois.

-My daughter gifted me with this FugeTek selfie stick and tripod setup for my birthday.
-I absolutely love it!
+My daughter gifted me this FugeTek selfie stick and tripod setup for my birthday.
 It is made of lightweight aluminum and is so easy to use.

-I never much believed in using packing cubes when traveling.
-That is until I tried them.
-Now I am hooked.
-These are the exact cubes I use to stay organized when I pack for a trip!
+These are the exact packing cubes I use to stay organized when I pack for a trip!

 I never leave home on a trip without my Bobble filtration bottle.
-The 18.5-ounce size is perfect for your adventures and it fits nicely in the pocket of a backpack.
+The 18.5-ounce size is perfect.

 This foldable water-resistant backpack would be great.
 And it comes in many different colors!